Stanford, Wisconsin ready to share NCAA volleyball's big stage

 "That other team on the other side of the net is a special team.
 They'll come in with a lot of confidence.
 [But] I'd be surprised if the stage is too big for our group, either."
 Wisconsin coach Kelly Sheffield

-Even though none of the current Badgers have played in an NCAA final before -- Wisconsin's appearances have been in 2000 and 2013 -- they haven't looked uncomfortable at any time of this NCAA tournament.
-They have dropped just one set.
-And even after that happened against Baylor in Thursday's semifinals, Wisconsin quickly re-took control of the match.
+Even though none of the current Badgers have played in an NCAA final -- Wisconsin's appearances were in 2000 and 2013 -- they haven't looked uncomfortable at any time in this tournament.
+They have dropped only one set.
+And even after that happened against Baylor in Thursday's semifinals, Wisconsin quickly regained control of the match.

 "We're just feeling good vibes right now," Wisconsin senior libero Tiffany Clark said.
 "I think we're on a roll.
 We have our rhythm, and we're just having fun with the game."